Friday, March 27, 2026

 If frontline teams lack the skills and capability to recognise and respond to vulnerability, it’s obvious that the FCA requirements will be missed.
 Many firms have created specialist vulnerability teams, believing this solves the problem.
 It may feel like the right thing to do on paper, but I don't necessarily agree with this approach.

 If teams are constantly shielded from these situations, they'll never develop the experience to recognise what isn’t being said, but really matters.
-The responsibility to look after vulnerable customers shouldn’t sit with one team.
+The responsibility for supporting vulnerable customers shouldn’t stay within one team.
 Instead, it should be shared across the business, with clear frameworks, training, and support.

-We all know that detecting when customer needs additional support isn’t as simple as reading through a list of symptoms and ticking a box.
-It’s a skill that requires being able to spot the nuances of vulnerability triggers, and then understand how to respond.
+We all know detecting when customer needs additional support isn’t as simple as reading through a list of symptoms and ticking a box.
+Teams need to spot the nuance, understand what may not be said directly and know how to respond without turning the process into a script.

 If you’re looking for practical guidance on applying vulnerability frameworks for your team, read: A practical guide for complaint case handlers: dealing with vulnerable customers.

-Despite issuing fairly lengthy guidance on vulnerability, the FCA doesn’t always get right.
+Despite issuing detailed guidance on support for vulnerable customers, the FCA doesn’t always get the communication right.

 If complaint teams are constantly firefighting their way through a backlog of cases, the chances of missing a vulnerability marker are higher, because they simply don’t have the time to look, or listen out for them.

-The operational risks in complaint handling heighten when the support needed by a vulnerable customer falls short.
+Operational risk increases when a vulnerable customer needs support and the complaint process doesn’t provide it.
 Needs often weren’t met earlier on in their journey, and missing a second chance will compound the problem.

-This is more of a common issue than you might think, and common pitfalls include:
+This is more common than many firms think, and common pitfalls include:

 In-depth training isn’t provided, or is too infrequent